360 Reporting: Data Guide

 Financials

-Objects in the Financial Dataset
+Objects in the Financials Dataset

 ---|---|---|

-Budget | Budget Change | All Companies |
+Budget | Budget Change1 | All Companies with Financial Management ![]() 1 ERP status fields available with ERP Integrations |

 Budget Change Adjustment Line Item | ||